Wollivan/SquadronLeader/README.md

 You will also need a piece of string more than the length of 3 of the 1 cost manuever template.
 Tie knots this distance apart for your range ruler.

 ## FAQ

+#### Can I spend altitude to help pay the extra speed cost of perfoming a Split S/Barrel roll?

+##### Yes!
+If you don't have enough speed left, but do have enough altitude to pay for the maneuver and STILL have the altitude required to perfom the maneuever, go for it!

 #### Can you print me a copy?